 Average Rental Price: $ 1,594

-Woodlawn Beach’s real estate price is 56.5% higher than the rest of the country’s neighborhoods.
+Woodlawn Beach’s price is 56.5% higher than the rest of the country’s neighborhoods.
 Its rental price is lower than 41.7% compared with the rest of Florida’s neighborhoods.

-Composed of medium and large-sized single-family homes as well as mobile homes, the real estate in Woodlawn Beach is more recently constructed.
+Composed of medium and large-sized single-family homes as well as mobile homes, the properties in Woodlawn Beach were more recently constructed.
 The vacancy rate of properties in Gulf Breeze Woodlawn Beach is 8.5%, which is a roughly mid-range rate.

 Woodlawn Beach is a coastal neighborhood that provides easy access to water areas of Gulf Breeze.
-Combined with its solid sense of community, it’s a great neighborhood to raise a family in.
+Combined with its solid sense of community, it’s one of the best places to live.

 5. Tiger Point